Sebinmon-VR/-RAD-AI-Recruitment-Assist/README.md

 # RAD - AI-Powered Recruitment Assistant

-An intelligent recruitment chatbot system that automates CV screening, candidate shortlisting, and provides AI-powered insights for hiring decisions.
+An intelligent recruitment platform that automates CV screening, candidate shortlisting, and provides AI-powered insights and real-time tracking for hiring decisions.

 ## 🚀 Features